 The certification of effort reports in PERT assures Federal agencies and sponsors providing Federal funding that monies paid to the University for the salaries and wages of individuals working on sponsored projects have been appropriately expended.
 It provides the principal means for certifying that these sponsor funded salaries and wages, the largest component of expenses charged to sponsored projects, are consistent with the effort contributed.
 It is critical that everyone involved in the certification of effort understand that severe civil and criminal penalties and cost disallowances can result from inaccurate, incomplete, or untimely reporting.

 Sponsors and auditors must be able to verify that committed cost sharing (or matching/in-kind) has been provided.
 PERT provides the mechanism for documenting cost-shared salary expenses.
 In the absence of this documentation, sponsors can reduce the total project funding or reimbursement provided for sponsored project costs.

-The United States Government Office of Management and Budget (OMB) published regulations OMB Circular A-21 requires educational institutions to maintain an accurate system for reporting the percentage of time that employees devote to federally funded projects.
+Effort Reporting on Federal Awards: Federal awards issued prior to December 26, 2014 are required to be managed in accordance with OMB Circulars A-21.
+Federal awards issued on or after December 26, 2014 are to be managed in accordance with §200.430 Uniform Guidance or the appropriate regulations applicable to the award as specified in the Notice of Award issued by the funding agency.
+Educational institutions are required to maintain an accurate system for reporting the percentage of time that employees devote to federally funded projects.
 In accepting Federal funding, the university and Principal Investigator agree to comply with this regulation.
-PERT effort reports are designed to meet A-21 requirements and are the only authorized approach for federal effort reporting at USF.
-In the absence of an appropriate effort reporting system, salaries and wages will not be reimbursed or funded with federal dollars.
+PERT effort reports are designed to meet federal requirements and are the only authorized approach for federal effort reporting at USF.
+In the absence of an appropriate effort reporting system, salaries and wages will not be reimbursed or funded with federal dollars